🧬

 Unique facts and fascinating details

-• Despite their small size, they have a surprisingly loud and deep bark.
+• Despite their small size, they possess a surprisingly loud and deep bark, a trait inherited from their hunting ancestors.

 Frequently Asked Questions